-It was with Jackson when Penn recognized the stumbling block that had been plaguing his career, his unproductive perception of boredom.
-With losses, Penn made excuses; he accused fighters of cheating, he came up with conspiracy theories, he blamed the athletic commission.
+It was with Jackson when Penn recognized the stumbling block that had been plaguing his career—his misguided perception of boredom.
+With every loss, Penn made excuses: he accused fighters of cheating, he came up with conspiracy theories, he blamed the athletic commission.
 Yet, there was no secret conspiracy out there holding him back.
+(The fans and the UFC itself wanted him to win.)
 His saboteur was himself, and his weakness wasn't physical, it was mental.
 He could face extraordinary obstacles without fear; what he couldn't face, what he couldn't defeat were simple and ordinary daily challenges.
 Penn said this in an interview:

 As much natural ability BJ Penn had, he had a mental weakness: endurance.
-This has not just shown itself physically during his matches, by him tiring very early, but also in his inability to maintain his training.
-He was on-and-off with fighting, staying in shape, and his martial arts practice.
+This had not only shown itself physically during his matches, by him gassing out, but also in his inability to maintain his training.
+He was on-and-off with fighting, staying in shape, and his martial arts progress.
 Penn could not endure.
 That's the irony many of his fans could not understand; he could fight men twice his size, people that would make us cower, yet he could not overcome minor things like boredom and emotions.
 Things most of us overcome regularly.
 Sometimes, true mental strength is pedestrian.
 Many fighters fight not because it is a challenge to them, it's often the opposite, they get a "high" off of it.
 (It is the constant chase for that "high" that is dangerous and self-destructive.)
 Now, being able to do those things that aren't exciting and fun, that takes courage and grit.
-But in our society, we are not likely to put the trash collector or a teacher on a poster.
+But in our society, we are not likely to admire the trash collector or the public high school teacher (but we should).